Tip-Sy/BigData/README.md

 ## General description ##

-* This project contains my solution to an interesting sorting problem
+* This project contains my solution to an interesting sorting problem I had to solve
 * The aim of the script is to analyze big log files, and generate sorted files
-* *Input*: big log files containing formatted data of song listennings
+* *Input*: big log files containing formatted data of song listenings
-* *Output*: two sorted files giving the 50 most listenned songs according to various criteria
+* *Output*: two sorted files giving the 50 most listened songs according to various criteria

 ### Input files ###

+* The names of the log files follow this pattern: *listenings-YYYYMMDD.log*
-* The name of each log file is "listenings-YYYYMMDD.log", containing all the listenings of the day "YYYYMMDD"
+* Each log file contains all the listenings of the date *YYYYMMDD*
 * Each line of the files represents one listening, and is formatted as follows: *song_id|user_id|country_code*
 * *song_id*: ID of the song listened
 * *user_id*: ID of the user who listened to the song